Can we agree that for the beginner or average blogger, Search Engine Optimization (aka SEO) is confusing and hard?

 Above the fold (i.e.: the top half of your blog post), you should use smaller images with text wrapped around the image.
-This means that instead of having a pretty image that spans the whole width of your post, consider using a small or medium sized image (like I did in this post) at the top of the post.
+This means that instead of having a pretty image that spans the whole width of your post, consider using a small or medium sized image at the top of the post.
 The reason smaller images are better is that people actually stay on the page longer with smaller images at the top because they start reading your post right away.

 I had no idea this was the case and had full width images in all of my posts.
 After learning this, I went back through hundreds of posts (each and every page on my blog) and changed out the image from a big, full-width image to a small one.